univention/univention-corporate-server/doc/manual/domain-ldap/saml.rst

 activated for a service provider, to be able to authenticate for it at the UCS identity provider.
 The service provider can be activated for groups, to allow authentication with that service provider for all users within that group.
-On the users :guilabel:`Account tab` or the groups :guilabel:`General tab`, the service provider can to be added under :guilabel:`SAML settings`.
+On the user's *Account* tab or the group's *General* tab, the service provider can to be added under *SAML settings*.

 To register the UCS identity provider at an external service provider, the public part of the SAML certificate is required by the service